What Does a Graphic Designer Do?

 The job generally requires the ability to do the following work:

-- Determine the scope of a project and my meeting with clients or the creative director of a company
+- Determine the scope of a project by meeting with clients or the creative director of a company

 - Present possible design concepts to clients or colleagues

-- Use digital tools and software to create designs, such as illustration, photo editing, and layout software
+- Use digital tools and software, such as illustration, photo editing, and layout software, to create designs

 - Create visual elements such as logos, images, and illustrations